meshbird/water/README.md

 `water` is a native Go library for [TUN/TAP](http://en.wikipedia.org/wiki/TUN/TAP) interfaces.

 `water` is designed to be simple and efficient.
-It
+It:

 * wraps almost only syscalls and uses only Go standard types;
 * exposes standard interfaces; plays well with standard packages like `io`, `bufio`, etc..